 Data on UK-resident MFIs’ financial derivatives at gross market values are published on a quarterly basis.
 Data are comparable with figures that into the UK National Accounts for the MFI sector.

 The Bank of England carries out an annual update of the sterling exchange rate index weights.
 The sterling exchange rate index (ERI) is a measure of the overall change in the trade-weighted exchange value of sterling, calculated by weighting together bilateral exchange rates.
-It is designed to measure changes in the price competitiveness of traded goods and services, and so the weights reflect trade flows in manufactured goods and services.The next update of the sterling exchange rate index weights will be published on 13 March 2019.
+It is designed to measure changes in the price competitiveness of traded goods and services, and so the weights reflect trade flows in manufactured goods and services.The last update of the sterling exchange rate index weights was published on 13 March 2019.

 The Mortgage Lenders and Administrators Return (MLAR) is a quarterly statistical release aggregated from data on mortgage lending activities provided by around 340 regulated mortgage lenders and administrators.